(keep reading to learn what happened)

 However, the changes would not turn Breakwall Bar and Grill into a success.

-Breakwall closed in 2012, primarily because of an issue with its liquor license.
+The main reason that Breakwall closed is because of an issue with its liquor license.

 Breakwall surrendered its liquor license on January 25 after having withdrawn an application for another liquor license on December 13.